jonathanventura/jonathanventura.github.io/_pages/lab.md

 ### Docker ###

 Docker should only be used if you can't get a working set up with conda.
+You need to be added to the docker group in order to use docker.

 To use Docker, you need to create a Dockerfile and store it in a sub-directory.
 For example, create a text file at "docker/Dockerfile."
 Here is an example Dockerfile for Tensorflow: